 In my current round of “argh what has this pandemic done to my life” I have been thinking a lot about time.
-Feeling too scheduled – at work, an needing to schedule every little thing (ok, mainly the gym) was really getting to me.
+Feeling too scheduled – at work, and outside of work needing to schedule every little thing (ok, mainly the gym) was really getting to me.
 I came across another book from Laura Vanderkam – whose 168 Hours I read ages ago and loved, and it seemed like exactly what I was looking for.
 The book is Off the Clock: Feel Less Busy Whilst Getting More Done (Amazon).

 It’s a book about feeling like you have more time, and outlines 7 strategies to help.

 1. Tend your garden.
 Think critically about how you spend your time and iterate on it.
 There are some helpful prompts for this, which I’ve started doing and appreciating.

 2. Make life memorable.
 Mix things up and do something different.